Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 The animation in motion design can express the tone and voice of a brand.
 For example, the transition between different pages and state-change can be either playful or subtle.
 They represent two different kinds of brand personalities - cheerful or calm.
 However, the designer should be really careful when it comes to a larger project - animations should be consistent throughout the user experience.
 For instances, if hover on the buttons with the same function triggers various animation, the user will confuse about the meaning of this movement - are they just a fancy decoration or actually points to different status?
 According to the "12 Principles of Animation" (Thomas et al., 1995), the volume, staging and lighting and the transition from frame to frame should all considered in a well-developed motion system.<br/>

 In the scenarios where the user has to wait for feedback when submitting forms or waiting for loading, animations could provide the status of the system through visualized bar, numbers or focus area.
 In some cases, interactive animations even help to break complicated information down.
 Compared to a static image, a sequence of animation increase the content capacity and reduce the effort to understand information.
 Here, the Apple Card informs users the charges range through the circular animation.
 The animation expresses the process more Intuitively than a long paragraph.
-These meaningful details are like the tiny hopes within websites.
-They tell the user “something is going to happen”, ease the user anxiety, help them to avoid common mistakes and keep them from leaving.<br/>
+These meaningful details are like the bread crums within websites.
+They hint the clues and tell the user “something is going to happen”, ease the user anxiety and keep them from leaving.<br/>

 <br/>[Figure: Video Screenshot from Apple Card App]

 In practical work, parallax scrolling is a commonly used engaging technique that creates an illusion of depth in website pages.
 It attracts users to read more content.
 Research proved that parallax scrolling has a positive impact on the user experience through increasing the usability(Frederick et al,2015) and interactivity(Wang and Sundar, 2018).
 The downside of this strategy might be the increase in loading time.
 To solve the problem, RE:souce will balance the amount of parallax effect and other required resources.

 Of course, even though moving elements are a powerful tool to attract user attention, they must be “unobtrusive, brief, and subtle” (Laubheimer, 2020).
-The usage of motions should be restricted only to the necessary areas.
-Just like salt: overuse them will ruin the flavour; leave them out will leave recipe tastes bland.<br/>
+The usage of motions should be restricted only to the necessary areas or they will be annoying and distracting. <br/>

 > Goyeneche, E., 2020.
 Why Is Motion Design So Important To User Experience?. [online] Medium.
 Available at: <https://medium.com/@elimagoy/why-is-motion-design-so-important-to-user-experience-50110ba4b5e1> [Accessed 31 May 2020].